Foxxigen/Exchange-rates/README.md

 First, run `npm i` or `npm install` in order to download all dependencies.

+If you don't have angular installed globaly, you can use `npx -p @angular/cli ng serve` to run application.

- Then run `ng serve` for a dev server.
-Navigate to `http://localhost:4200/` to see the aplication.
+Else run `ng serve` for a dev server.
+Then navigate to `http://localhost:4200/` to see the aplication.